huda-irs/Project3/README.md

 # Project3 - Replicate SincNet Results

 # Reason
 This Project recreated results from the [SincNet repo](https://github.com/mravanelli/SincNet).
 The SincNet repo was executed for its unique technique for training the machine to filter out data.
+Although SincNet is a full network, a CNN model that feeds into a DNN model and then feeds into another DNN model that classifies the speaker, the focus on this project the is CNN portion of the repository.

 # How SincNet CNN works
 SincNet uses CNN to filter out a signal efficiently.
 The SincNet model